adinata15/wiridis_intern/coding_standard.md

 #### Type Casts

-In cases where the compiler doesn't accurately infer the type of an expression, and the assertion functions in [goog.asserts](https://google.github.io/closure-library/api/goog.asserts.html) cannot remedy it , it is possible to tighten the type by adding a type annotation comment and enclosing the expression in parentheses.
+In cases where the compiler doesn't accurately infer the type of an expression, and the assertion functions, it is possible to tighten the type by adding a type annotation comment and enclosing the expression in parentheses.
 Note that the parentheses are required.

     /** @type {number} */ (x)